thsandfuchs/teched2025-XP2642/exercises/ex1/README.md

 ```

-## Exercise 1.5 - Getting to know your kyma cluster
+## Exercise 1.5 - Getting to know your kyma cluster better

 Let's leverage the kyma cli to get simple metadata from a kyma cluster